Accelerated Bachelor of Science in Nursing Program

 |NUR 4001||Leadership and Management in Professional Nursing – Capstone|

 You will also complete clinical rotations in local health care facilities.
 GMercyU has a wide network of health care affiliations, and your instructors will be able to help you obtain a clinical placement.
+Clinical placements are subject to hospital availability, and may require night or weekend hours.

 To review course descriptions, please refer to the undergraduate catalog.